civl-verifier/civl-verifier.github.io/doc.md

 An atomic action typically has a *mover type* and a *layer range*.
 The mover type is either `atomic` (non-mover), `right` (right mover), `left` (left mover), or `both` (both mover).
+It is possible to declare an atomic action without a mover type, in which case the default mover type `atomic` is assigned to the action.
 The body of an atomic action consists of a sequence of assert commands, called the *gate*, followed by a loop-free block of code, denoting a *transition relation*.